data-science-infinity/data-science-infinity.github.io/_posts/2021-11-04-Predicting-Sales-Using-Advertising-Data-in-R.md

 ###### OUTPUT 2:
 ![output2](/img/posts/output2.png "output2")

 We will examine this further to see if ***collinearity*** be the reason that the confidence interval associated with newspaper is so wide?
+As a ***rule of thumb***, a VIF value that is bigger than 5 or 10 indicates a problematic of collinearity.
 From the output 3 we can see that the VIF scores are 1.005, 1.145, and 1.145 for TV, radio, and newspaper, suggesting no evidence of collinearity.
 ```R
 library(car)
 vif(advertising_fit)